DraftKings Whale Trades Spotted - Benzinga

-Someone with a lot of money to spend has taken a bearish stance on DraftKings DKNG.
+A whale with a lot of money to spend has taken a noticeably bullish stance on DraftKings.

+Looking at options history for DraftKings DKNG we detected 10 strange trades.

 What's The Price Target?